K-RLange/dhPython/en/data_processing.md

 ```

 ## Determine distribution function
-The following code computes and visualizes the empirical cumulative distribution function (ECDF) for the
+This code uses the *ECDF* class from the *statsmodels.distributions.empirical_distribution* module to compute the
-variable total_bill.
+empirical cumulative distribution function of the total_bill values.

 An ECDF shows, for each value on the x-axis, the proportion of observations that are less than or equal to that value.
 The result is a step-shaped curve that increases from 0 to 1.
 This type of plot is useful to understand how values are